 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Ads for alcoholic drinks may give factual information about the strength of the product.
-In the case of low-alcohol drinks, those that contain between 0.5% and 1.2% alcohol by volume, these may also be presented as preferable because of their low alcoholic strength.
+Ads for alcoholic drinks may give factual information about the strength of the product, and in the case of low alcohol drinks, these may also be presented as preferable because of their low alcoholic strength.

 See Alcohol: ABV Strength for more information on this.

 Excessive consumption and unwise activities/locations